skeeto/skeeto.github.com/_posts/2017-06-15-Switching-to-Mutt.markdown

 uuid: ef3edda3-ddaa-37cd-6bfc-fc9d13cd3414
 ---

+*Note: The way I manage my email wouldn't really work for most people, so don't read this as a recommendation.
+This is just a discussion of how I prefer to use email.*

 It was almost four years ago I switched from webmail to a customized email configuration [based on Notmuch and Emacs][gmail].
 Notmuch served as both as a native back-end that provided indexing and tagging, as well